Xilinx/VVAS/3.0/source/docs/Embedded/smart_model_select.rst

 Open-Source Licenses and Source code - VVAS 3.0
 ------------------------------------------------

-In case user wants to see the Licenses and source code that was used to build these pre-built binaries, download `Source Licenses and Source Code(TBD) <TBD>`_ that contain the Open-Source Licenses and source code.
+The source code that was used to build these pre-built binaries and the corresponding licenses can be downloaded from `Source Licenses and Source Code <https://www.xilinx.com/bin/public/openDownload?filename=license_and_sources_for_smart_model_select.tar.gz>`_

 Once you have downloaded the prebuilt binaries, you need to prepare the setup to execute the application, as shown in the next section.